 Memory Foam Motion Transfer

 One of the significant advantages of memory foam mattresses is their ability to minimize motion transfer.
 Memory foam absorbs and isolates movement, preventing it from spreading across the mattress.
-This feature makes memory foam mattresses an ideal choice for couples, as it reduces disturbances caused by a partner’s movements during sleep.
+This feature makes memory foam mattresses ideal for couples, as it reduces disturbances caused by a partner’s movements during sleep.

 Latex Motion Transfer

-This image is property of eachnight.com.
+This image is the property of eachnight.com.

 Allergies